Pothole. Without warning, bang mid-street.

 There he was.
 Whoever it was, fucking me that month.
 Didn’t know their names.
 Why bother?
 They were all decent fucks.

 “Evening,” he said, as the waiter waited in the offing menu under arm.
 “Not late, am I?”

-I sent him, over the orchids in the Murano vase, a smile and, with a shake of my head, the fragrance of saffron.
+I sent him, over the orchids in the Murano vase, a smile—with a shake of my head, the fragrance of saffron.
 “I came early.”

 He glanced at me.
 He knew I never came early.

 100 Million Sharks Killed Every Year: If They Die, So Will We!
 Where did this come from?
-I looked around: Not over the radio at The Red Peacock had this headline come.
+I looked around: not over the radio at The Red Peacock had this headline come.
 Must’ve seen it elsewhere.
 Ah, yes.
-In the N.Y.
-Times my aisle-side neighbor had been reading Lisbon-bound in the spring.
+In the New York Times, my aisle-side neighbor had been reading Lisbon-bound in the spring.

 But, you see, I’m not eating shark-fin soup.
 I’m eating fugu.
 Fugu’s not endangered.

-True: They had been neighbours.
+True: They had been neighbors.
 On the ship, packed inside the ice-block, the fugu one meter of ice away from the shark fins.